ign-gg/Purpur/CONTRIBUTING.md

 Some additional useful tasks are listed below:

-- `./gradlew applyAllPatches` - Applies all patches defined in the paperweight-patcher project and the server project. (equivalent to running `applyPaperPatches` and then `applyAllServerPatches` in a second Gradle invocation)
+- `./gradlew applyAllPatches` - Applies all patches defined in the paperweight-patcher project and the server project. (equivalent to running `applyPatches` and then `applyAllServerPatches` in a second Gradle invocation)
 - `./gradlew applyAllServerFeaturePatches` - Applies all Minecraft and upstream server feature patches (equivalent to `applyMinecraftFeaturePatches applyServerFeaturePatches`)
 - `./gradlew applyAllServerFilePatches` - Applies all Minecraft and upstream server file patches (equivalent to `applyMinecraftFilePatches applyServerFilePatches`)
 - `./gradlew applyAllServerPatches` - Applies all Minecraft and upstream server patches (equivalent to `applyMinecraftPatches applyServerPatches`)

-- `./gradlew rebuildPaperSingleFilePatches` - Fixups and rebuilds all paper single-file patches.
+- `./gradlew rebuildSingleFilePatches` - Fixups and rebuilds all single-file patches.
 This is how you'd make changes to the `build.gradle.kts` files located under `purpur-api` and `purpur-server`

 ## Modifying (per-file) patches